ClickCease Push vs Pull Marketing - what is the difference? Case study

 percentage distribution in push vs pull promotional strategy

-For that reason, we decided to test the same two channels for Danish companies:
+For that reason, we decided to test the same two channels across different business types:

 So what’s the push and pull distribution in those marketing campaigns?
-It is clear from this graph that Danish companies are way more dependent on search engines like Google (pull) than they are on social media (push) marketing.
+It is clear from the data that most businesses are significantly more dependent on search engines like Google (pull) than they are on social media (push) marketing.

 facebook vs google marketing morningscore survey result